AppliedCyberCTF/National-Cyber-Scholarship-2021/README.md

 ## About
 This was a CTF-style competition in which people had to find flags from given information or data.
-This specific writeup is from the ACS, or Applied Cybersecurity Society.
+This specific writeup is from ACS, or Applied Cybersecurity Society.

 ## Table of Contents
 **Binary Flags:**\